$ G $-Bessel processes and related properties: Introduction

-In this paper ,we find a class of functions $ G $ that can handle these problems.
-By L\'{e}vy's martingale characterization of $ G $-Brownian motion, we can get a one-dimensional $ G $-Brownian motion after collecting the quadratic variation process of the $ G $-Brownian motion.
-By means of the technique of PDE, we obtain the desired estimate of the quality of $ G $-Brownian motion staying in a ball.
-Based on the above methods, we obtain the expression of $ G $-Bessel processes.
-Moreover, we get the uniqueness of the solution of stochastic differential equations governing $ G $-Bessel processes.
-At the same time, we yield that the nonattainability of the origin of $ G $-Brownian motion is related to the upper and lower variances, which contains the classical result.
+To overcome these difficulties, we propose a reasonable condition (A) to the function $ G $ (see Section \ref{s3}).
+In this case, the quadratic variation process satisfies (H) (see Section \ref{s3}).
+Then by applying L\'{e}vy's martingale characterization of $ G $-Brownian motion, we obtain the equation (\ref{formally}) that the $ G $-Bessel process formally satisfies.
+Using PDE techniques, we obtain the capacity estimate for the $ G $-Brownian motion staying in a ball, which is better than the capacity estimate in \cite{hu2016quasi}.
+In the truncated approximation, by using the capacity estimate, we prove that the $ G $-Bessel process is a solution to equation (\ref{formally}).
+Furthermore, we establish the existence and uniqueness of solution of the equation (\ref{formally}).
+Based on this conclusion, we obtain that the nonattainability of the origin for the $ G $-Brownian motion.

-This paper is organized as follows: In Section \ref{s2}, we recall some necessary notations and results of the $ G $-expectation, $ G $-Brownian motion and $ G $-SDEs. $ G $-Bessel peocesses is introduced in Section \ref{s3}.
+This paper is organized as follows.
+In Section \ref{s2}, we recall some necessary notations and results that we will use in this paper. $ G $-Bessel processes is introduced in Section \ref{s3}.
 In Section \ref{s4}, we obtain some properties of $ G $-Bessel processes.